Sapienza Università di Roma

 Principal Investigator: Fabio Sciarrino (Coordinator of Phoqusing)

 Full Professor at the Physics Department of the University of Rome La Sapienza and Senior Research Fellow at the International School for Advanced Studies Sapienza, SSAS.
-He is Principal Investigator of the Quantum Information Lab, Department of Physics, Sapienza University of Rome .
+He is Principal Investigator of the Quantum Information Lab, Department of Physics, Sapienza University of Rome.
 His main expertise is experimental quantum optics, computation and quantum information, and foundations of quantum mechanics.
 In recent years his research activity has focused on the implementation of quantum information protocols via integrated photonic circuits, with particular interest for Boson Sampling, a non-universal computational model with promising characteristics to achieve the quantum supremacy regime.

 Team members involved in PHOQUSING:

-Gonzalo Carvacho, Post-doc
+Gonzalo Carvacho, Lecturer

 Expertise on quantum information experiments with different photonic platforms.
-Gonzalo will provide contributions for the analysis of the architecture requirements (WP2), and will contribute in the system integration of QOLOSSUS sampling machine (WP5).
+Gonzalo provided contributions to the development and implementation of algorithms for randomness manipulation (WP1), to the analysis of the architecture requirements (WP2), contributed to the system integration of QOLOSSUS sampling machine (WP5) and to the circuit calibration (WP6).

-Francesco Hoch, PhD student
+Francesco Hoch, Post-doc

 Giorgio Milani, Technician